technomada/cloud-from-scratch/README.md

 Install and configure [docker](edge-node/edge-node-debian-10-docker.md) on edge node.

 ### Caddy
-Caddy is super easy to use, automaticly supports Let's Encrypt https certs and will be used to route our domain requests into our home node network.
+Caddy is super easy to use, automatically supports Let's Encrypt https certs and will be used to route our domain requests into our home node network.

 Install and configure [caddy](edge-node/edge-node-debian-10-caddy.md) on edge node.